The power of unentanglement without destructive interference: Introduction

 Most prior work connecting to \StoqMA{} concerns stoquastic Hamiltonians.
 A line of work starting from~\cite{Bravyi15,Liu21} studies restricted variants of stoquastic local Hamiltonian problems, especially under additional promises on the ground state or its approximation that lead to \MA{} containments.
 This perspective has proved useful beyond the stoquastic setting: analogous \MA{} containments extend to general local Hamiltonians either with constant precision~\cite{GLG22,LG25} or when the ground state admits a succinct representation~\cite{Jiang25}, with improved hardness results in~\cite{WL25}.\footnote{In addition, a related constant-precision setting with an \NP{} containment was studied in~\cite{WFC24}.} A common formulation of the former includes a guiding state as part of the input, and its stoquastic counterpart was recently studied from several perspectives~\cite{Waite25,HBS26}.

-Further work on stoquastic Hamiltonians has studied the distinction between global and termwise stoquasticity~\cite{IPM+20}, the complexity of curing the sign problem~\cite{KT20,KMP+20}, oracle separations between stoquastic adiabatic and classical computation~\cite{Hastings21,GHV21}, and the \StoqMA{}-hardness of geometrically local stoquastic Hamiltonians~\cite{REG26,WB25}.
+Further work on stoquastic Hamiltonians has studied the distinction between global and termwise stoquasticity~\cite{IPM+20}, the complexity of curing the sign problem~\cite{KT20,KMP+20}, oracle separations between stoquastic adiabatic and classical computation~\cite{Hastings21,GHV21}, the equivalence of logarithmically many adaptive queries and polynomially many parallel queries to a \StoqMA{} oracle~\cite{GPY20}, and the \StoqMA{}-hardness of geometrically local stoquastic Hamiltonians~\cite{REG26,WB25}.
 In addition, a stoquastic version of the {Consistency of Local Density Matrices} Problem was proposed in~\cite{Liu07}, although its \StoqMA{}-completeness remains open.
 Very recently, a homology-related \MA{}-complete problem was identified in~\cite{HGR+25}.

 For \QMAtwo{}, alternative proofs of parallel repetition for \SepQMAtwo{} appear in~\cite{GSU13,LW17}.
 Quantum upper bounds for \QMAtwo{} were given in~\cite{GSSSY22,GR25} in terms of certain low levels of different quantum analogues of the polynomial-time hierarchy.
 In addition, a recent work identifies a natural \QMAtwo{}-complete problem related to quantum channel testing~\cite{CM25}.
 Finally, another recent work~\cite{BHW25} shows that \QMAtwo{} collapses to \QMA{} assuming a certain non-standard version of the quantum PCP conjecture.